willcoffey/tmux-streaming/README.md

   - Generates a new password for the guest user, display it, and wait for enter. (if you cancel the script at this point the guest account could ssh in and attach to session)
   - Attach to the session.
-  - Wait for host to detach or closes the session
+  - Wait for host to detach or close the session
   - Kill all processes from guest user
   - Generate a new random password for the guest user.
   - Set guest user to nologin shell